What TSA Allows and Restricts: A-Z Travel Security Guide

 What About Flying With Pets?

 Pets can fly too.
 How often have you left your pet at home with a sitter and felt miserable the whole time you were on vacation?
 Did you know you can take your pet with you when you fly?
-In everything TSA approved, we will discuss small pets, large pets, and service animals.
+In this guide, we will discuss small pets, large pets, and service animals.

 What About Flying With A Small Pet?